+Absolutely none of these treatments have worked, to get rid of these troublemakers.
 She said she would NOT cut them out, due to the fact, that my body does NOT heal correctly.

 I will quote her, “I would NOT cut them out in a million years…EVER.”

-I think I can handle it, right?
+I think I can handle the Suffering, right?

 I didn’t have to ask him “Why do I suffer?”